- What makes ESLC different from other tutoring programs?

 Why do I need to be trained and how involved is it?

 The term “tutoring” encompasses many techniques and strategies.
 ESLC uses specific methods and activities to teach children key literacy skills, and we need to make sure that all of our tutors are providing the same level of attention and instruction to all of the students we serve.
 The training covers the most common activities and materials that a tutor will encounter in a tutoring session, with special attention paid to how to follow the lesson plan.
+Training typically takes about two hours.
+There is an annual training in the fall and summer or one-on-one trainings can be scheduled as needed.
+We also provide optional topic-based trainings throughout the year.

 What does a tutor for ESLC do?